web3infra-foundation/mega/README.md

 ### Conventional Commits

-Mega will  supports conventional commits, which are a set of rules for creating clear and concise commit messages.
+Mega will support conventional commits, which are a set of rules for creating clear and concise commit messages.
 More information on the [Conventional Commits](https://www.conventionalcommits.org/).

 ### Decentralized Open Source Collaboration

 For now, the entire open source community base on Git and GitHub.
-It's centralized model and it's not suitable for growing speed of open source world.
+It's centralized model, and it's not suitable for growing speed of open source world.
 Mega is working on build a decentralized open source collaboration model with [ZTM](https://github.com/flomesh-io/ztm)(Zero Trust Model) and decentralized social network like [Nostr](https://nostr.com), [Matrix](https://matrix.org) and [Mastodon](https://joinmastodon.org).

 ## Quick Start